 Whether the job focuses on electrical maintenance or repairs, the materials and equipment required to complete the project will have an implication on the overall pricing.

 If you’re providing the materials, the amount to pay for the electrician may be lower.
 On the other hand, asking the contractor to supply the materials can add to the cost.
-The quality of electrical products will also impact on your expenses.
+The quality of electrical products will also impact your expenses.

 Note: Ask how long the electrical job will take to know what to expect.